Interferon Beta-1b (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Broken skin, sores, bruising, swelling, oozing, or severe pain where the shot is given.
+- Blue or black discoloration, swelling, oozing, skin breaks, or severe pain where the shot is given

-- Depression, thoughts of hurting yourself, or other unusual thoughts or behaviors.
+- Depression, thoughts of hurting yourself, unusual moods or behaviors

 If you notice these less serious side effects, talk with your doctor:

-- Mild, short-term redness, pain, or swelling where the shot is given.
+- Mild redness, pain, or swelling where the shot is given